The steps you need to take in the face of infection.

 The only way to be absolutely positive you’ve removed any and all viruses is:

 - Back up.
 If you haven’t already, back up the entire system.
 You’ll use this to restore your data after we’re done.

 - Reformat.
-Reformatting erases the entire hard disk of everything: the operating system, your programs, your data, and most important of all, any and all viruses and malware.
-This may be part of the next step, as most Windows set-up programs offer to reformat the hard drive before installing Windows.
+Reformatting erases the entire hard disk of everything: the operating system, your programs, your data, and most important of all, all malware.
+This may be part of the next step, as Windows set-up often offers to reformat the hard drive before installing.

 - Reinstall.
 Yes, reinstall everything from scratch.
-Reinstall the operating system from your original installation media.
-Reinstall applications from their original media or downloads saved elsewhere or recovered from your backup.
+Reinstall the operating system from your original installation media or download.
+Reinstall applications from their original media or downloads saved elsewhere.

 - Update.
 Update everything.
 In particular, make sure to bring Windows as completely up-to-date as possible for the most current protections against all known and patched vulnerabilities.
 Applications, particularly your anti-malware tools, should be updated as well.

 - Restore.
 Restore your data by carefully copying it from the backups you created when we started.
 By “carefully,” I mean take care to only copy the data you need, so as not to copy back the malware — don’t copy potential sources of infection.
-It’s true there is no guarantee you won’t copy the malware back, so copy only what’s absolutely needed, and make sure your anti-malware tools are running and up-to-date.
+There is no guarantee you won’t copy the malware back, so copy only what’s absolutely needed, and make sure your anti-malware tools are running and up to date.

 - Learn.
 Take stock of how this happened, what you might have done to get infected in the first place, and what might have helped you recover more efficiently.
 Institute a frequent system backup.

 It’s not your fault, but it is your responsibility